Normal Pressure Hydrocephalus - Draft

 Referral to Dementia Service

-Patients should only be referred to the Dementia Wellbeing Service if NPH is not suspected on imaging, or if no neurosurgical or neurology-led intervention is appropriate and there is a comorbid neurodegenerative disease.
+It is possible for other comorbid dementia to occur alongside normal pressure hydrocephalus.
+Patients should only be referred to the Dementia Wellbeing Service however, if no neurosurgical or neurology-led intervention is appropriate and a comorbid neurodegenerative disease is suspected.

 (1) Alzheimers Society - Normal Pressure Hydrocephalus